Thorne-Musau/Thorne-Musau/README.md

 ### 👨‍💻 About me:

+I'm a Software engineering and Data science student from Kenya
 - 🔭 I’m a Data science and Machine Learning student
 - 🌱 I’m currently taking a Software Engineering course at Multimedia University of Kenya
 - ⚡ In my free time I do coding challenges on Leetcode